 - We want as many people as possible to share our love of sports and appreciate the good that it can do in the community.

-- We aim to achieve this by continually hiring the best coaches available to deliver exciting programmes to children from all areas of the community.
+- We aim to achieve this by continually hiring the best coaches available to deliver exciting programs to children from all areas of the community.

-- A high quality service which is affordable for people from all economic backgrounds.
+- A high quality service that is affordable for people from all economic backgrounds.